HigherEdgeSoftware/XRJV1-electrumx/docs/protocol-methods.rst

 blockchain.address.subscribe
 ----------------------------

-Subscribe to a bitcoin address.
+Subscribe to a xrjv1 address.

 **Signature**